Origin of birds: Feathered dinosaurs in China

 The early 1990s saw the discovery of spectacularly preserved bird fossils in several Early Cretaceous geological formations in the northeastern Chinese province of Liaoning.
 In 1996, Chinese paleontologists described Sinosauropteryx as a new genus of bird from the Yixian Formation, but this animal was quickly recognized as a more basal theropod dinosaur closely related to Compsognathus.
 Surprisingly, its body was covered by long filamentous structures.
 These were dubbed 'protofeathers' and considered homologous with the more advanced feathers of birds, although some scientists disagree with this assessment.
 Chinese and North American scientists described Caudipteryx and Protarchaeopteryx soon after.
 Based on skeletal features, these animals were non-avian dinosaurs, but their remains bore fully formed feathers closely resembling those of birds.
-"Archaeoraptor", described without peer review in a 1999 issue of National Geographic, turned out to be a smuggled forgery, but legitimate remains continue to pour out of the Yixian, both legally and illegally.
-Feathers or "protofeathers" have been found on a wide variety of theropods in the Yixian, and the discoveries of extremely bird-like non-avian dinosaurs, as well as non-avian dinosaur-like primitive birds, have almost entirely closed the morphological gap between non-avian theropods and birds.
+"Archaeoraptor", described without peer review in a 1999 issue of National Geographic, turned out to be a smuggled forgery, but authentic remains continue to pour out of the Yixian, both legally and illegally.
+Feathers or "protofeathers" have been found on a wide variety of theropods in the Yixian.
+The morphological gap between non-avian theropods and birds is further closed by the discoveries of extremely bird-like non-avian dinosaurs, as well as non-avian dinosaur-like basal birds.